 An Introduction to Coal Technology completely describes coal technology research and development.
 Coal is an important primary fuel throughout the world and research has spread from coal liquefaction and gasification to technologies for developing clean coal.
 The book is divided into two parts.
 Part I focuses on the formation and fundamental properties of coal.
 Part II addresses recent developments and important technical processes such as the preparation and combustion techniques of clean coal, environmental management of coal, and fast pyrolysis.
 This Second Edition builds upon and updates the successful treatment presented in Dr. Berkowitzs esteemed 1979 book.

 Researchers and students in chemical engineering, mechanical engineering, geochemistry, and environmental management.

-"What is coal, and what happens to it if you wash, break, shake, bake, broil, boil, dissolve or burn it?
+@qu:"The numerous illustrations are a strength of this book." @source:--AMERICAN SCIENTIST @qu:"What is coal, and what happens to it if you wash, break, shake, bake, broil, boil, dissolve or burn it?
 An Introduction to Coal Technology answers these questions.
 [The book] is well-organized, readable and abundantly illustrated.
-Anyone needing ageneral reference, a technical review or an entree to the literature could use this book."--AMERICAN SCIENTIST
+Anyone needing ageneral reference, a technical review or an entree to the literature could use this book." @source:--AMERICAN SCIENTIST